garrandall/popular-music-data/tracks/all-because-of-you-marques-houston-young-rome.md

 So before you go, listen to my last plea

-(all because of you) ooh, you're the love of my life And I was doing wrong but I wanna do right girl
+(all because of you) oh you're the love of my life
+And I was doing wrong but I wanna do right girl
 (all because of you) staying out all night
 Wanna make it right, wanna change my life girl